-Well Child Visit At 1 Month
+Well Child Visit at 1 Month

 What is a well child visit?

-A well child visit is when your child sees a healthcare provider to prevent health problems.
-It is a different type of visit than when your child sees a healthcare provider because he is sick.
+A well child visit is when your child sees a pediatrician to prevent health problems.
 Well child visits are used to track your child's growth and development.
 It is also a time for you to ask questions and to get information on how to keep your child safe.
 Write down your questions so you remember to ask them.
 Your child should have regular well child visits from birth to 17 years.

 - Focus on faces or objects, and follow them if they move